Selph-Made-Solutions/CODStatusBot/README.md

 - When there's a change in the ban status of an account
 - Daily for each account, confirming that it's still being monitored
-- If an SSO cookie becomes invalid or expires
+- If an SSO cookie becomes invalid or is about to expire
+- 24 hours before an SSO cookie is set to expire

-Notifications will be sent to the channel where the account was added or to your DMs, depending on your preference set with `/setpreference`.
+Notifications will be sent to the channel where the account was added or to your DMs, depending on your preference set with `/setcheckinterval`.

 ## SSO Cookie